Vertical-Beach/ByteTrack-cpp/README.md

 - Eigen 3.3
 - C++ compiler with C++17 or higher support
 - CMake 3.14 or higher
-- GoogleTest 1.10 or higher
+- GoogleTest 1.10 or higher (Only tests)

 ## Build and Test